PaloAltoNetworks/Splunk-Docs/installation.md

 Not sure what version to download?
 Check the [Compatibility Guide](compatibility.md).

 The Palo Alto Networks Splunk App and Add-on are designed to work together, and with Splunk Enterprise Security if available.
+The App requires the Add-on to be installed.
 The Add-on can be used with or without the App.

 ### Where to install